 Carlos began at the District in 2015 as the Finance intern.
-After working at Clifton Larson Allen (CLA) for two years under their governmental auditing department, he returned to the District.
+After working at White Nelson Diehl Evans, now known as Clifton Larson Allen (CLA) for two years under their governmental auditing department, he returned to the District.
 Now, as Director of Administrative Services, Carlos oversees the accounting, risk management, human resources, information technology, and manages our outstanding bond debt.
 Outside of work, Carlos practices an active lifestyle through hiking and running.

 Crystal has over 15 years of administrative/executive assistant experience, and 7 years of human resources experience.
 Holding two certificates in Human Resources Management and Meeting & Event Planning, Crystal has worked in arenas such as entertainment, legal, education and both for-profit and nonprofit organizations.
 The main components of Crystal’s position are being the board liaison, managing the administration for grants and scholarships, as well as general administrative and office manager duties.
 Outside of work, Crystal spends time with her dog, Ginger, at the beach and dog park.